syncfusion-content/blazor-docs/blazor/appbar/position.md

 ### Top AppBar

-Top Appbar is the default one in which it positions the AppBar at the top of the content.
+The top AppBar is the default one in which it positions the AppBar at the top of the content.

 ```cshtml
 @using Syncfusion.Blazor.Navigations